MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/activate-license.md

 audience: Admin
 ---

-# Workplace Analytics Promotional trial
+# Activate a Workplace Analytics license

-You can take advantage of a Workplace Analytics promotional trial to set up your organization with additional Workplace Analytics licenses on a trial basis.
-By using a promotional code that you receive from us, Office 365 admins can follow these steps to add the code and set up the organization with additional licenses.
+You can activate additional Workplace Analytics licenses for an Office 365 tenant for a set time frame.
+By using a code that you receive from us, your Office 365 admins can follow these steps to add the code and set up the organization with additional licenses for a set period of time.

-### To add a promotional trial code in Workplace Analytics
+### To activate additional Workplace Analytics licenses

 1. Start your web browser, such as Microsoft Internet Explorer, Microsoft Edge, Google Chrome, or Mozilla Firefox, for **InPrivate**, **incognito**, or **Private** browsing.